If you care about future-proofing, buying a 4K monitor now is a very good idea as long as you can also get a GPU that

-Now, that question is a tricky one.
+Now, that’s a tricky one.
 It all depends on your requirements and your situation.
 We can wholeheartedly recommend a 4K monitor if you’re putting together a powerful gaming rig that is targeting a 2K resolution or are merely upgrading your current PC for that purpose.
 This is because:

 - 2K will look good on a 4K monitor.